 Forest Product N Ianagement Management of Sustainable For rest Product Opportunities Class Name Class Definition Management Strategies F1 Large Forest products are a primary To produce timber while allowing other uses Scale objective and large scale such as recreation, hunting and gathering.
 Commercial commercial timber harvesting or Activities may include, but are not limited to, salvage is allowed.
 Permits and/or pre-commercial thinning, commercial licenses are required with thinning, and forest stand improvement. appropriate restrictions.
 Harvesting Harvesting activities should follow best of non-timber forest products is management practices for maintaining water allowed.
 All Timber Management quality.
 Sustained yield management is Areas are designated as F1 areas. encouraged and planting or revegetation must follow harvesting to ensure sustainability.

+Table 8.1.
+Draft Management Plan Guide lines (2015). -- ---------------

-F2 Small Areas where limited small-scale (no To ensure sustainability of forest product Scale more than 1% of the total acreage resources while minimizing impacts to non- Commercial of a forest reserve annually) target native species.
+Forest Product Management Management of Sustainable For est Product Opportunities Class Name Class Definition Management Strategies F2 Small Areas where limited small-scale (no To ensure sustainability of forest product Scale more than 1% of the total acreage resources while minimizing impacts to non- Commercial of a forest reserve annually) target native species.
 Activities may include, commercial timber harvesting or but are not limited to pre-commercial salvage is allowed.
 Harvesting of thinning and forest stand improvement non-timber forest products is thinning.
 To distribute impacts of harvesting allowed.
 Permits and/or licenses are over the resource area through controlled required with appropriate seasons and harvest.
 Depending on the scale restrictions. and impact of harvesting, planting or revegetation may be required, if deemed necessary by land managers.
 To encourage active management of culturally and economically significant forest products.
 F3 Personal Areas where limited non- To minimize human impacts to native species Use commercial timber harvesting and and native ecosystems.
 To encourage active commercial timber salvage is management of culturally and economically allowed.
 Harvesting of non-timber significant forest products for sustainable products will be considered on a personal use. case by case basis.
 Permits are required with appropriate restrictions.

-Table 8.1.
-Draft Management Plan Guidelines (2015).

-Forest Product N Janagement Management of Sustainable For rest Product Opportunities Class Name Class Definition Management Strategies F4 Forest products are not a primary To ensure protection of native species and Restricted objective.
+F4 Forest products are not a primary To ensure protection of native species and Restricted objective.
 Harvesting of timber native ecosystems.
 Permitted activities in products is not allowed.
 Harvesting these areas are minimally disruptive, and of non-timber forest products is would be focused on improving forest health, generally not allowed and will be watershed protection, and conservation considered on a case by case basis efforts. for improving forest health, watershed protection, cultural uses, and conservation efforts.
 Permits are required with appropriate restrictions.